Miwa Matreyek

-Miwa Matreyek is a director, animator, designer, and performer working in Los Angeles, California.
+Miwa Matreyek is a director, animator, and designer working in Los Angeles, California.
 In 2007, Matreyek received her MFA in Experimental Animation and Integrated Media at the California Institute of the Arts.
 While being a student, she developed her talent and passion for animation and collage.
 Matreyek collaborated with fellow students and interactive multi-media expert Chi-wang Yang and American singer Anna Oxygen to form a theater company called Cloud Eye Control.
 Miwa Matreyek blends animation, collage, and performance together in order to present her work of art to the public.
 She uses her own shadow body, rear-projected animation, and perfect timing in her work.
 Matreyek won the Student Grand Prize at the Platform Festival for her thesis project performance Dreaming of Lucid Living in 2007.
 She is known for her performance Myth and Infrastructure (2010) and her short film Lumerence (2012), which its premiere was presented at the reputable TED Global Conference in Oxford, England in July 2010.
 Matreyek's art (performances, short films, and installations) have been presented in many conferences, festivals, museums, schools and art centres.